Young and in demand: The legality of buy-out clauses in Spanish football contracts

 Larumbe Beain Kepa (ESP)

-Leal João (POR)
+Joao Leal (POR)

-on Thursday, 21 September 2017.
+on Thursday, 19 October 2017.
 Posted in Sports, Football, Cases, Articles, Regulation & Governance

 INTERPOL Integrity in Sport Bi-Weekly Bulletin - 2-16 October 2017